Entity-Access/entity-access/README.md

 8. Context Filters - This is a new concept where you can setup filters that will be used against saving/retrieving data.

 ## Upcoming Features
-1. Include
+1. Projection - Split query mode only, single level only.
-2. Projection - Split query mode only, single level only.
+2.
 3. GroupBy

 ### Unit of Work